brazilianscriptguy/PowerShell-codes-for-Windows-Server-Administrators/BlueTeam-Tools/EventLogMonitoring/PrintService-Operacional-EventLogs.md

 - **Security Considerations**:
   - Ensure that the network share containing the log files is secured and accessible only by authorized users to prevent unauthorized access or tampering.

-By incorporating this well-documented `.reg` file into your deployment strategy, you ensure consistent and efficient configuration of the PrintService Operational event logs across all target machines in your network.

 ---

+*By incorporating this well-documented `PrintService-Operacional-EventLogs.reg` file into your deployment strategy, you ensure consistent and efficient configuration of the PrintService Operational event logs across all target machines in your network.*